jingzzeng/TRES/cran-comments.md

-## Test environments
+w## Test environments
-* local OS X install, R 3.5.2 and devel
+* local OS X install, R 3.6.1 and devel
 * win-builder (devel, release and oldrelease)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking dependencies in R code ...
-NOTE

-installed size is  6.9Mb
-sub-directories of 1Mb or more: data   6.6Mb

-The dataset square.rda in /data consists of a 64 by 64 by 200 tensor.
-Users can use this dataset check the functions very quickly, instead of build the envelope-structure tensor date from the scratch.

 ## Downstream dependencies
 No reverse dependence packages.